ZupIT/beagle-docs/content/en/ios/beagle-helpers/beagle-defaults.md

 ### Installation
 <hr>

-You can add this as a dependency via CocoaPods.
+Add BeagleDefaults as a dependency via CocoaPods.
+See below:

 ```ruby
 target 'MyApp' do